 MCU Reference Manual

-This is by far the most important document you have to read since describe the characteristics of every peripheral in our microcontroller and therefore tells you of what is capable of, register to configure and from there you can deduce the some of the parameters to configure in the AUTOSAR tool, for instance in Chapter 12, page 205 you can find the section dedicate to Port peripheral where you can found each Port has up to 32 pins, but not all of them are available ion every port
+This is, by far, the most important document you need to read, as it describes the characteristics of every peripheral in our microcontroller.
+It tells you what each peripheral is capable of, the registers you need to configure, and from there, you can deduce some of the parameters to configure in the AUTOSAR tool.
+For example, in Chapter 12, page 205, you'll find the section dedicated to the Port peripheral.
+It explains that each port has up to 32 pins, but not all of them are available on every port.

 Keep reading and you will discover each port has available Filters, Interrupts, DMA support and each can be configure to work in differences modes ( section 12.2.2 Features, page 208 ).
 Also starting in page number 213 there is a figure and a series of tables showing the control registers assigned to each pin or ports where you can find the main configuration options, for instance this is the Pin control Register